newlandsvalley/purescript-audiograph/README.md

 Audio Params
 ------------

-These may be _setValue_, _setValueAtTime_, _linearRampToValueAtTime_ or  _exponentialRampToValueAtTime_.
-The params which mention time use a final parameter to represent the time (in seconds) which is either a simple number (absolute javascript time) or which takes the form _t + n_ (time relative to the AudioContext start time).
+These may be _setValue_, _setValueAtTime_, _setTargetAtTime_, _linearRampToValueAtTime_ or  _exponentialRampToValueAtTime_.
+The params which mention time use a parameter to represent the time (in seconds) which is either a simple number (absolute javascript time) or which takes the form _t + n_ (time relative to the AudioContext start time).

 Updates
 -------